conference-websites/ACM-ICN2017/cf-posters-and-demos.md

 ### Preparation of Abstracts

-Prepare your abstracts using [ACM SIG Alternate conference style](http://www.acm.org/sigs/publications/proceedings-templates).
+Prepare your abstracts using [ACM SIGCOMM format](http://www.acm.org/sigs/publications/proceedings-templates).
 Word documents will not be accepted.
 The abstracts of accepted posters and demos will be available to all attendees at the conference.

 It is highly encouraged that each **demo** proposal includes a video clip showcasing the work, in addition to the abstract.
 The video should be no more than 3 minutes and should give a good idea of what the demo is about and what it would look like.
 Including a video clip will help the committee better understand and evaluate your proposal.